sudoblockio/tackle/docs/command-line.md

 tackle path/to/some/zipfile.zip
 ```

-### No argument supplied
+### No target argument supplied

-When no input argument is supplied, tackle by default looks in the parent directories for the nearest tackle file and runs that.
+When no input argument is supplied, tackle by default looks in the current then parent directories for the nearest tackle file and runs that.
 This is useful if you want to store a collection of calls at some location that you want to use from your present directory.

 ```shell
 tackle
 ```

+## Additional Args / Keyword Args / Flags

+When calling a target, additional args / kwargs / flags can be supplied via the command line or through calling a [tackle hook]() from within a tackle file.

 ### Argument matches tackle file's key